How To Make Stuffed Animals Soft Again

 2. Brush It Down

-Brushing the plushies will more than suffice.
-Use the appropriate wire comb for this step and carefully brush it, so you don’t snag the thread holding the fur together.
+Brushing the plushies will more than suffice for most matted fur issues.
+Use a soft-bristled brush or comb for this step and carefully brush it, so you don't snag the thread holding the fur together.
 Brush along the direction of the fur until the tangles have been tamed.
-But how do you dye a stuffed animal?

 FAQs